Is there anything wrong with the sign? If so, what's the problem? Please explain.

 |13 x 7 = 28

 mathematical hocus-pocus with multiplying 13 x 7 and getting an answer of 28.
-Explain how Costello cheated with place value to get an answer of 28.
+Explain how Costello came up with an answer of 28.

 What is the probability that in a room of 25 people that 2 people share the same birthday?
 Use the applet to determine the probability experimentally.

 In this shop the student plays the role of a store clerk who sells clothes.
 In the image, the student is given $5.00 for an item that costs $4.22.
 What are the different ways you make this change?

 Seymour Papert writes about a classic problem from the perspective of trying to understand the math behind our intuition that goes awry.